 - Helps regulate the body clock

-You can request to order Melatonin 3mg jet lag tablets from our UK registered online doctor service.
+You can buy Melatonin 3mg jet lag tablets for sleep regulation, from our UK registered online doctor service.
 You must complete a short online medical questionnaire as part of your order.
 This is reviewed by one of our GPs.

 If your order is approved, a prescription is sent to our online pharmacy team to dispense.
 From here, it is dispatched to your delivery address.

 What is Melatonin?

 Melatonin is a natural hormone that your body produces.
 It helps to control your body clock (circadian rhythm) and sleep patterns.
 Levels of Melatonin in the body rise at night and are lowest around the middle of the day.
 The tablets contain a synthetic (manmade) version of the hormone.

 Jet lag happens when your normal sleep pattern is disturbed after a long flight by travelling across time zones.
 This can cause various symptoms such as difficulty sleeping, feeling exhausted, and concentration problems.